 Seasonal Streamflow Forecasts

-- Low October streamflows observed at three-quarters of locations
+- Low flows observed at over half of locations in March

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.